Decentralisedme/1-horse-store/README.md

 $ function testWriteValue() public {}
 ```

-2. HorseStoreSolc.t.sol: contract is Base_TestV1, use to test solidity contracts
+2. HorseStoreSolc.t.sol: contract is Base_TestV1, used to test solidity contracts
-3. HorseStoreHuff.t.sol: contract is Base_TestV1, use to test huff contracts
+3. HorseStoreHuff.t.sol: contract is Base_TestV1, used to test huff contracts

 To run the tests you can simply:
 ```shell